njoyard/ist/src/doc.markdown

 ```

 Finally, helpers are called with the current rendering context as `this`.
 Like
-the first argument, `this` is actually a Context object.
+the first argument, `this` is a Context object.
+The first argument to helpers
+can be `undefined` when a directive is used without any argument, thus you might
+prefer always calling Context object utilities on `this`.

 ### Context objects